getify/You-Dont-Know-JS/get-started/ch2.md

 In both comparisons, the value types are different, so the `==` causes the non-number values (`"42"` and `true`) to be converted to numbers (`42` and `1`, respectively) before the comparisons are made.

-Just being aware of this nature of `==` -- that it prefers primitive and numeric comparisons -- helps you avoid most of the troublesome corner cases, such as staying away from a gotchas like `"" == 0` or `0 == false`.
+Just being aware of this nature of `==`—that it prefers primitive and numeric comparisons—helps you avoid most of the troublesome corner cases, such as staying away from a gotchas like `"" == 0` or `0 == false`.

 You may be thinking, "Oh, well, I will always just avoid any coercive equality comparison (using `===` instead) to avoid those corner cases"!
 Eh, sorry, that's not quite as likely as you would hope.